-Cabot Options Trading Pro Strategies - Cabot Wealth Network
+Cabot Options Trader Pro Strategies

 A time spread is used when a stock or index is believed to be range-bound and when volatility is believed to be too low.
 The strategy involves the selling of an option in a near-term expiration cycle and the purchase of an option in a longer-term expiration cycle.
 This spread looks to take advantage of time decay of the option closer to expiration.
 The maximum loss is the premium paid.

-For example, the purchase of the XYZ January/February 100 Call spread would entail the sale of the January 100 Call and the purchase of the February 100 Call.
-The goal of the trade is for the January call to expire worthless while the February call appreciates in value.
+For example, the purchase of the XYZ May/June 100 Call spread would entail the sale of the May 100 Call and the purchase of the June 100 Call.
+The goal of the trade is for the May call to expire worthless while the June call appreciates in value.

 Options Trading Strategy 16: Diagonal Spreads

 A diagonal spread is a bullish position that reduces capital outlay.
-The strategy involves the selling of an out-of-the-money near-term option and buying a longer-term option closer to at-the-money.
+The strategy involves the selling of an out-of-the-money near-term option and buying a longer-term option closer to the money.
 This spread looks to take advantage of the time decay of the option closer to expiration.
 The maximum loss is the premium paid.

-For example, one could sell the October 25 call (expiration 10/19/2014) and buy the January 20 call (expiration 1/19/2015) for a net debit.
-The goal of the trade is for the October call to expire worthless while the January call appreciates in value.
+For example, one could sell the May 25 call and buy the June 20 call for a net debit.
+The goal of the trade is for the May call to expire worthless while the June call appreciates in value.

 Options Trading Strategy 17: Collar